 Turbidity-free water: Use filtered, laboratory reagent water demonstrated to be free of measurable turbidity (<0.01 NTU) or purchase commercially prepared turbidity-free water.
+Allowable uses for turbidity-free water include probe rinsing, verification (as in sections 3.2 and 3.3 below), or as specifically allowed by the instrument manufacturer for sensor calibration.

 Calibration and Use